kvarak/dnd/docs/_Rules/6-rules-travel.md

   ***Failure***: You were unable to find anything.

-  Additionally a character can forage for herbs.
-See the section for <a href="1.1-herbalism.html">Herbalism</a> for how that works.
+  Instead of foraging for food, a character can forage for herbs.
+See the section for <a href="1.1-herbalism.html">Herbalism</a> for details.

   <div class="block classTable fillClassTable frame" markdown="1">